 Exam eligibility:

-• Bachelor’s degree in Engineering from a recognized university.
+- Bachelor’s degree in Engineering (B.E / B.Tech) from a recognised university

 Exam pattern: